Analysis | How Republican senators are explaining their years of previous fealty to Trump

 He’s done good things as president: This is the most frequent defense we’ve heard.
 Trump has been a means to many ends they wanted to reach: a conservative judicial branch, including a very conservative Supreme Court; tax reform; deregulation across the government; weakening Obamacare.

-“I think the judges he has nominated have been outstanding choices,” Sen. Lindsey O. Graham (R-S.C.) said Thursday, when reporters asked him asked why he stuck by a president he’s now separating himself from. “ … I think what he did to destroy the caliphate was long overdue.
+“I think the judges he has nominated have been outstanding choices,” Sen. Lindsey O. Graham (R-S.C.) said Thursday, when reporters asked him asked why he stuck by a president from whom he’s now separating himself. ” … I think what he did to destroy the caliphate was long overdue.
 It makes us safer.
 I think getting out of the Iran nuclear agreement has led the way to peace between the Arabs and the Israelis at a level I would never have imagined.
 I think he’s brought order to the border.
 He listened to me.”

-He’s a vote-getter: The Senate majority — and whether Republicans could block Democrats’ governing majority — hung in the balance the same week that Congress was going to confirm Joe Biden’s win.
+He’s a vote-getter: The Senate majority — and whether Republicans could block Democrats’ governing majority — hung in the balance the same week that Congress was going to confirm President-elect Joe Biden’s win.
 The two Republican Senate candidates had gone all in on Trump and his false election fraud claims.
 Trump held a rally in Georgia on Monday, the eve of the election and two days before the riot at the Capitol.
 Sen. Kelly Loeffler (R-Ga.) joined him there, and announced that she’d be challenging Trump’s electoral college loss in her state despite there being no evidence or legal basis to do so.

 “The Republican leadership explained repeatedly that we’d need Trump to help get votes out,” that anonymous GOP senator told the Hill about Georgia.